0xPolygon/chain-indexer-framework/README.md

 By leveraging the events generated by the transformers, consumers can react in real time to changes on the blockchain, enabling seamless integration with other services and systems.
 This layer empowers developers to build powerful and dynamic applications that respond to blockchain events efficiently.

 Together, these three layers form the foundation of ChainFlow, providing a comprehensive framework for building flexible and scalable event-driven data pipelines on EVM blockchains.
 Whether it's building real-time analytics, decentralized applications, or any other data-driven solution, ChainFlow's architecture offers the necessary tools and abstractions to streamline the development process and unlock the full potential of EVM blockchains.

+## Examples
+To gain a clearer understanding of the entire process, let's consider a straightforward example that involves indexing MATIC transfer events from the Ethereum blockchain.
+This [example](./example/README.md) encompasses all the layers involved, starting from producers, moving through transformers, and concluding with consumers.

 ## Producers